The Academic Program

 Incomplete Course Work: Students must submit all course work no later than the closing hour of the last scheduled final examination period of each term, unless the instructor has set an earlier deadline.
 Graduating seniors cannot be issued a grade of “Incomplete.”
 A grade of “Incomplete” may be assigned only for extraordinary circumstances beyond the student’s control.
 The instructor must complete the incomplete form provided by the Registrar’s Office and obtain the student’s signature.
 An incomplete grade form must be submitted to the Registrar’s Office after submitting the final grades online.
 When an “Incomplete” is granted, the course work must be completed no later than two weeks after the last day of the examination period of the term in which the “Incomplete” was given.
 Course work not completed within the allotted period of time will be assigned a failing grade unless the Dean of Studies, in consultation with the instructor, grants an extension of the incomplete.

 Repeating Courses: Students who repeat a course that they previously failed will have both grades listed on their transcripts.
 All credits attempted and total quality points earned will be used in calculating the cumulative grade point average.
 Students who repeat a course that they have previously passed (grade of “D” or better) will have both grades listed on their transcripts, but neither the quality points nor the credit associated with the second grade will be factored into their cumulative grade point average.
 The one exception to this policy is when the course is a required prerequisite that the department has stipulated must be completed with a minimum grade of either a “C” or “C-.”
-If a student retakes a prerequisite course that they have previously passed with a grade of “D,” both grades will be equally factored into their GPA but they will only receive credit for taking the course once.
+If a student retakes a prerequisite course that they have previously passed but without satisfying the minimum grade requirement, both grades will be equally factored into their GPA but they will only receive credit for taking the course once.

 Withdrawal from College: Withdrawal from the College at any time is considered official only upon written notice to the Dean of Students.
 The withdrawal date is considered the date on which written notification is received.
 Notification to another office or person, failure to preschedule or confirm registration, nonpayment of the term bill, or a request for a transcript are not considered notice of withdrawal.
 A student who wishes to withdraw permanently or take a voluntary leave of absence should notify the Dean of Students as far in advance as possible to avoid or reduce financial penalties.